Use this guide in conjunction with the Resources for Social Work Research guide.

 Leddy Library – West Building

-Types of information available: books, journals, newspapers, theses, dvds, statistics, etc. A lot of information is available online, including electronic books, but there are also many print materials including books and older journals.
+Types of information available: books, journals, newspapers, theses, videos, dvds, statistics, etc. A lot of information is available online, including electronic books, but there are also many print materials including books and older journals.

 Links to a wide range of library resources and services can be found on the Leddy Library's Home Page including the following:

 Resources by Subject: this web page is a good place to start as it connects you with databases, research guides and information on library services for specific subject areas.
 It also connects you with the subject specialist librarians for those areas.

 Articles & Databases: go to this web page if you are looking for journal articles, books, videos etc. for your research topic.
 If you do a Subject search for Social Work, you will bring up a selection of databases with materials of interest for Social Work topics.
 You can do a Title search to find a specific database and you can use the Resource Type option to indicate the type of resource that you are interested in, for example, abstract and index database or ebook collection or journal collection etc..
 Remember that topics for Social Work can overlap with other subjects so, depending on your topic, you may also want to look at resources for other subject areas such as Psychology, Education, Sociology, Nursing, Women's and Gender Studies etc..

 Search the Library Catalogue (Omni) to get access to books, videos, DVDs and materials on course reserve.
 As well as print books, the Leddy Library is now providing access to electronic books.
 Not all of these books are in the library catalogue yet, so you should also search for books in any of the Leddy Library's e-book collections that are relevant to your topic(s).
 To search in our ebook collections, just go to Articles & Databases and choose Ebook Collection for Resource Type and then you can search for e-books by title or subject.